XOR-LIFE/node-production/README.md

 4. `error_log` - Defines the path for your site error log, you can set to off by `error_log off;`.

 5. **`proxy_pass` - This directive is what makes this configuration a reverse proxy.
-It specifies that all requests which match the location block (in this case the root `/` path) should be forwarded to port `3000` on `localhost`, where the Node.js app is running.**
+It specifies that all requests which match the location block (in this case the root `/` path) should be forwarded to port `3000` on `127.0.0.1`, where the Node.js app is running.**

 6. `proxy_http_version 1.1` - Defines the HTTP protocol version for proxying, by default it is set to 1.0.
 For Websockets and keepalive connections you need to use the version 1.1.